Brahma-fi/protected_moonshots/docs/Batcher.md

 ## 6. Failure Modes

-- In case of emergency the sweep can be initated via `Governance`.
+- In case of emergency the sweep can be initated via `Governance` of vault.